-Cost Objective: A program, function, activity, award, organizational subdivision, contract, or work unit where the CIL measures the cost separately.
-A cost objective may be a major function of the non-federal entity, a particular service or project, a federal award, or an indirect cost activity.
+Cost Objective - a program, function, activity, award, organizational subdivision, contract, grant, or other activity where the CIL measures the cost separately.
+A cost objective may be a major function of the non-federal entity, a particular service or project, a federal award, or an indirect cost activity.4 A single activity may have multiple funding sources.